Skip to content

 Suggested Reading Order

 Start here for detailed protocol reporting and quality-control evidence.
 Signals: human evaluation.
-Focus: bleu.
-Abstract: This study presents the first systematic, reference-free human evaluation of large language model.
+Focus: win rate.
+Abstract: In human evaluations conducted by native speakers, Voxtral TTS is preferred for.

 Adds automatic metrics with red-team protocols for broader protocol coverage within this hub.
 Signals: automatic metrics + red-team protocols.
 Focus: accuracy.
 Abstract: As Large Language Models (LLMs) are.